Arc'teryx Gamma LT Pant Review

 Comfort and Mobility

 The fabric blend on this model is excellent.
-It includes a higher-than-typical proportion of elastane, which increases the stretchability quite a bit.
-It is all the more impressive given how durable the pants are as well.
-The crotch is gusseted, and the extra fabric creates a modest amount of extra room.
-The geometry is not quite as comfortable as some other pairs, but it is still highly functional.
+It includes a higher-than-typical proportion of elastane, which increases their stretch compared to other models.
+The crotch is gusseted, and the extra fabric creates a modest amount of additional room.
+The tailoring is nearly perfect, and we feel less resistance to movement in this pair than any other in our review.

-With its straight leg fit and articulated knee, these pants still allow for solid mobility.
-One example of the thoughtful comfort features incorporated into these pants is the blunted corner of the snap closure at the waist, which subtly but helpfully eliminates the sharp point in the fabric of many synthetic pants that pokes and rubs the stomach.
-Though they aren't advertised as slim fit, we still think that they make for a well-fitting pair of pants for skinnier hikers.
+With its straight-leg fit and articulated knee, the Gamma still allows for solid mobility.
+One example of the thoughtful comfort features incorporated into these pants is the blunted corner of the snap closure at the waist, which subtly but helpfully eliminates the sharp point in the fabric of many hiking pants that rubs against the stomach.
+Though they aren't advertised as slim fit, we still think they are a tighter pair of pants geared toward skinnier hikers.

 Venting and Breathability

 Unfortunately, this may be the weakest metric for these pants.
-They have a few notable vent points; all of the pockets are medium gauge mesh.
+They have a few notable vent points; all of the pockets are medium-gauge mesh.
 However, the fabric is tightly woven, so their breathability is lacking.
-We found during testing that we just got hotter faster in this pair than some others in this review.
+During testing, we found that we got hotter faster in this pair than many others in our lineup.

-On the plus side, they are lightweight.
+On the plus side, they are relatively lightweight.
 Their major venting advantage is that they can be rolled up and secured using the elastic cord found in the ankle.
-Of the models that include this type of feature, the Gamma LT design stays put securely, meaning that we didn't have to stop to keep pulling them up too often.
-Not all pants do this nearly as effectively, and it's annoying to have to stop and fix pant legs that keep falling down continually.
-We're glad this isn't the case with the Gamma LT.
+Of the models that include this type of feature, the Gamma design is definitely one of the best, meaning we didn't have to pull them up too often.

 Weather Resistance

-This is perhaps where these pants differentiate themselves the most from other models.
+This metric is where the Arc'teryx Gamma differentiate themselves the most from other models.
 They have a tight fabric weave and an effective DWR coating.
-They certainly aren't 100% waterproof (none of the pants in this category are), but during testing, we found ourselves in some consistent rain that would have been a problem for many other pairs in this review.
-However, the Gamma LT held up beautifully.
+They certainly aren't 100% waterproof (if that's what you're after, check out our review of the best rain pants), but during testing, we found ourselves in some consistent light rain that would have been a problem for many other pairs in this review.
+However, the Gamma held up beautifully.
 They also beaded water exceptionally well in our controlled spray tests.
 Eventually, we started to feel wet, but when we were able to check underneath, our skin remained surprisingly dry.
 Furthermore, because they don't absorb a ton of water, they also dry out fairly quickly.

-We are also impressed with their wind resistance, which we also attribute to their construction.
+We are also impressed with their wind resistance, which we attribute to their construction.
 One unique component of these pants is the eyelets at the ankle.
-We will admit that we aren't 100% sure how they are meant to be used, but we found that they can turn the pant into a makeshift gaiter somewhat effectively.
-If you pair these pants with a mid- or high ankle boot, running the laces through the eyelets secures the pants around the top of your footwear.
-It's not a perfect seal, but in wet weather, it's a nice option to have.
+We will admit that we aren't 100% sure how they are meant to be used, but we found that they can turn the pants into a makeshift gaiter somewhat effectively.
+If you pair these pants with mid- or high-ankle boots, running the laces through the eyelets secures the pants around the top of your footwear.
+It's not a perfect seal, but in wet weather, it's a nice option.

 Features

-The features on these pants are robust.
-They have two handwarmer pockets with zippers as well as an exceptionally wide right thigh pocket with zipper.
-We are a little disappointed that there aren't any rear pockets, but it turns out that it isn't a deal-breaker for us.
+The features of these pants are minimal but excellent.
+There are two handwarmer pockets with zippers and an exceptionally wide right thigh pocket with a zipper.
+We are a little disappointed that there aren't any rear pockets, but it isn't a dealbreaker.